hirotakaster/CoAP/README.md

  - coapserver.ino : server endpoint url callback sample.

 ## How to use
-In this exmples use CoAP server libcoap or microcoap server are easy to use for checking example.
+In this exmples need CoAP server libcoap or microcoap server are easy to use for checking example.
 There is setting the libcoap on Ubuntu Linux.
 But if there don't use CoAP server(request/reseponse), following setting don't be needed.

     git clone https://github.com/obgm/libcoap
     cd libcoap/